Ways to Partner with the Career Center

 Incorporating career language into your classroom will help students better understand and think about career possibilities.
 Using visual displays featuring alumni, employers, career paths, etc., provide students with real-world application to what they are learning in the classroom.
+Sharing our "Work Like a Laker" podcast with your students is another tool we encourage you to use.

 Bringing employers or alumni into the classroom can help students see how what they are learning in your class translates into a professional setting.
 The Career Center facilitates the Employer Spotlight Program which provides the opportunity for select employers to make a series of five-minute classroom presentations.
 Employers/alumni can also make great sources for research papers or projects and provide real-world case study examples.
 Because we work with employers on a daily basis, we’d be happy to help you find someone who would be a great fit for your class.